0Petya/query-language-reference-guide/README.md

 | --------- | ----------------- |
 | Peter | 3 |

-### Finding which items were bought in between 1900 and 2000
+### Finding which items were bought in between 1900 and 2000 (Multiple WHERE conditions)

 SQL:
 ```sql